Conte-Ecology/basinCharacteristics/zonalStatistics/README.md

 #### Description

-This section calculates the basin characteristics for the riparian buffers based on the high resolution delineation.
+This section calculates the basin characteristics for riparian buffer zones based on the high resolution delineation.
 For each buffer, 2 values are calculated:

-1. Local - The spatial average of the variable within the individual buffer polygon.
+1. Local - The spatial average of the variable within the individual buffer polygon
-2. Upstream - The spatial average of all of the local values calculated for all of the catchments in the upstream network.
-The spatial average is weighted buy indiviudal buffer area and is accurate to the downstream point of the specified reach.
+2. Upstream - The spatial average (weighted by indiviudal buffer area) of all of the local values calculated for all of the buffers in the upstream network including the specified reach

 The scripts in this section are dependent on some elements of the overall HRD zonal statistics process, which should be completed first for all layers and ranges used in this section.
 First, the rasters are processed in the HRD section to be resampled and reprojected to match the catchments and each other.
 The scripts in this section rely on these previously processed rasters, pointing to the repo that contains the existing files.
 Second, the network delineation is identical to the HRD network.
 The `NortheastHRD_delineatedCatchments.RData` file from that section is referenced directly from this section.
 These steps are taken primarily to save time and data storage space.
 Development of stand-alone repos is possible if necessary.